Title IX

 Harding University educates all student-athletes, coaches, and staff each year on sexual violence prevention, intervention, and response.
 For more information see Harding University's NCAA student-athlete serious misconduct policy.pdf.

-Materials used to train responsible employees can be found here:
+Materials used to train employees: